UPOL-Plant-phenotyping-research-group/UAV-crop-analyzer/README.md

 ## Modules

+Neighborhoods described in next sections are based on x-y axis.

 ### 1. Manual localization of Field/ROI
 In first step user will use module **manual_field_crop.py**.
 This module visualizes raw point cloud (with given downsampling rate) and generates **field_metadata.json** file.
 In **field_metadata.json** file user will define x-y coordinates of ROI (region of interest).
 User should define ROI in a way to define ROI as small as possible, so unnecessary noisy points are excluded.